digital-asset/docs.daml.com/docs/2.7.0/docs/canton/architecture/domains/domains.rst

   .. _standard-crypto-domain-req:

-* **Standards compliant cryptography:** All used cryptographic primitives and their configurations must be compliant to approved standards and based on existing and audited implementations.
+* **Standards compliant cryptography:** All used cryptographic primitives and their configurations must comply to approved standards and based on existing and audited implementations.

   .. _authnz-domain-req: